Adminrivero/bookkeeping-assistant/README.md

 ## 📌 Notes

-- Classification rules can be updated in config/rules.json
+- Classification rules can be updated in config/allocation_rules.json
 - Ambiguous transactions will be flagged for manual review
-- Future enhancements may include fuzzy matching and ML-based classificatio
+- Future enhancements may include fuzzy matching and ML-based classification